PowerDNS/pdns/docs/markdown/authoritative/domainmetadata.md

 For the implementation in non-sql backends, please review your backend's documentation.

+Setting domain metadata is done with `pdnsutil set-meta`.
+Retrieving metadata is done with `pdnsutil get-meta`

 ## ALLOW-AXFR-FROM
 Starting with the PowerDNS Authoritative Server 3.1, per-zone AXFR ACLs can be stored in the domainmetadata table.
+ACLs are set with `pdnsutil set-meta`.

-Each ACL row can list one subnet (v4 or v6), or the magical value 'AUTO-NS' that tries to allow all potential slaves in.
+Each ACL specifies one subnet (v4 or v6), or the magical value 'AUTO-NS' that tries to allow all potential slaves in.

 Example:

 ```
-select id from domains where name='example.com';
-7
-insert into domainmetadata (domain_id, kind, content) values (7,'ALLOW-AXFR-FROM','AUTO-NS');
-insert into domainmetadata (domain_id, kind, content) values (7,'ALLOW-AXFR-FROM','2001:db8::/48');
+pdnsutil set-meta powerdns.org ALLOW-AXFR-FROM AUTO-NS 2001:db8::/48
 ```

 To dissallow all IP's, except those explicitly allowed by domainmetadata records, add `allow-axfr-ips=` to `pdns.conf`.